Understanding Change-in-Control Agreements

 Once the change in control and trigger provisions have been met, the golden parachute payment must be determined.
 In 1984, Congress passed the Deficit Reduction Act as a tax penalty in reaction to a period of intense corporate takeover activity, where entrenched management teams used golden parachutes to remain in control.
 Senate Comm. on Finance, 98th Congress, Deficit Reduction Act of 1984, Explanation of Provisions Approved by the Committee on March 21, 1984.
 The Act created two new Internal Revenue Code Sections 280G, disallowing deductions for excess parachute payments, and Section 4999, which applied a 20% excise tax on the executive for excess parachute payments.
 The specific provisions of the two sections can be summarized in the following manner:

-A ˜parachute payment’ is any payment to a ˜disqualified individual’ in the nature of compensation, if such payment is contingent on a change in control of the corporation and the aggregate present value of all such payments equals or exceeds three times the individual’s ˜base amount.’
+A ˜parachute payment’ is any payment to a disqualified individual in the nature of compensation, if such payment is contingent on a change in control of the corporation and the aggregate present value of all such payments equals or exceeds three times the individual’s base amount.
 The base amount is the individual’s average compensation includible in gross income for the five taxable years preceding the taxable year in which the change in control occurs.
-An œexcess parachute payment’ is any parachute payment in excess of the portion of the base amount allocated to such payment.
-A ˜disqualified individual’ is any individual who is an employee or independent contractor of a corporation and who is an officer, shareholder, or highly compensated individual.
+An excess parachute payment is any parachute payment in excess of the portion of the base amount allocated to such payment.
+A disqualified individual is any individual who is an employee or independent contractor of a corporation and who is an officer, shareholder, or highly compensated individual.

 The Golden Parachute Provisions: Time for Repeal?
 Virginia Tax Review at *129, Fall 2001, Bruce A. Wolk.
 Calculating the excess parachute payment and base amount can be difficult.
-Each calculation is dependent on the makeup of the payments, the value of other benefits and the executives combined income tax rate.
+Each calculation is dependent on the makeup of the payments, the value of other benefits, and the executive’s combined income tax rate.
 Such calculations are outside the scope of this article.
-However, œit is important to emphasize that once the three-times base amount threshold is equaled or exceeded, it is not the excess over this threshold that is penalized, but the excess over the base amount. Id. at *131.
+However, it is important to emphasize that once the three-times base amount threshold is equaled or exceeded, it is not the excess over this threshold that is penalized, but the excess over the base amount.
+Id. at *131.

 ERISA IMPLICATIONS:

-Any plan, fund, or program which was heretofore or is hereafter established or maintained by an employer or by an employee organization, or by both, to the extent that such plan, fund or program was established or is maintained for the purpose of providing for its participants or their beneficiaries . . . any benefit described in section 186(c) of this title. . .
+Any plan, fund, or program which was heretofore or is hereafter established or maintained by an employer by an employee organization, or by both, to the extent that such plan, fund, or program was established or is maintained for the purpose of providing for its participants or their beneficiaries any benefit described in section 186(c) of this title.
+29 U.S.C. § 1002(1) (1988 Supp.).

 In a breach of contract case, a court will decide the dispute based on the evidence of what the parties intended prior to ratifying the agreement.
 In the ERISA context, the executive can further allege legal arguments based on the fiduciary relationship; one where the company owed a fiduciary obligation to pay benefits in the event of a change in control.
 This modifies the original arms-length transaction to one of a beneficiary and trustee relationship.
 Where the trustee must protect the best interests of the beneficiary, the executive.

 In order to usurp the ERISA fiduciary schema, the executive must first establish that the change in control agreement is a welfare benefit plan.
-A œplan under ERISA is established if from surrounding circumstances a reasonable person can ascertain the [1] intended benefits, [2] a class of beneficiaries, [3] a source of financing, and [4] procedures for receiving benefits. Purser v.
+A plan under ERISA is established if from surrounding circumstances a reasonable person can ascertain the [1] intended benefits, [2] a class of beneficiaries, [3] a source of financing, and [4] procedures for receiving benefits.
+Purser v.
 ENRON Corp., 1988 WL 220238 at *3 (W.D.Pa.1988).

 Although an examination of the fiduciary relationship is outside the scope of this article, the executive must understand there is possibly more to the enforceability of the change in control agreement than previously suspected.
-The ERISA component can have an enormous impact on how parachute payment will be adjudicated.
+The ERISA component can have an enormous impact on how parachute payments will be adjudicated.

 If you would like more information about understanding change in control agreements, please contact our Employment Law Attorneys at Carey & Associates, P.C. at info@capclaw.com.